 Papert: Well, the St. Bartholomew’s story is an absolutely marvelous story.
-The pastor of St. Bartholomew’s, Tom Bowers, a marvelous import from Atlanta — a non-New Yorker.
-Ahe lands here, and has a great reputation for being a fundraiser in Atlanta.
-And a developer says to him, “If you will give us or sell us your community house,” (which is just on the south side of it), “we will build a tower there, and we will give you $7 million a year in rent for your land.”
-Well, that was clearly inappropriate in this case.
-Would a huge tower drawfing and trivializing St. Bartholomew’s be appropriate?
+The pastor of St. Bartholomew’s, Tom [D.] Bowers, a marvelous import from Atlanta—a non-New Yorker.
+He lands here, and has a great reputation for being a fundraiser in Atlanta.
+A developer says to him, “If you will give us or sell us your community house—” which is just on the south side of it, “—we will build a tower there, and we will give you $7 million a year in rent for your land.”
+Well that was clearly an appropriateness case.
+Would a huge tower dwarfing and trivializing St. Bartholomew’s be appropriate?
 Well, it wasn’t appropriate.
 But that’s not the way you fight these fights.
 The way you fight them from the other side is, you start out by saying, “Listen, appropriateness is not the question.
-We have an economic problem here,” because economic problems are harder to defeat.
+We have an economic problem here.”
+Because economic problems are harder to defeat.

-So Brendan Gill and I had breakfast with Tom Bowers and (there’s another one of the heroes of all of this) and in an hour lunch the cost of the unattended, deferred maintenance work that happened to go on — which started at $250,000, was $7 million by the end of the lunch.
-It was going to go $30 million – whatever it had to make a good story.
+So Brendan Gill and I had breakfast with Tom Bowers and—he’s another one of the heroes of all of this—and in an hour lunch the cost of the unattended, deferred maintenance work that had to go on—which started at $250,000, was $7 million by the end of the lunch.
+It was going to go $30 million—whatever it had to be to make a good story.
 So MAS did its own study and found out that $250,000 was closer to whatever the numbers were, so when they made that argument it didn’t stand up.
 I think if it were me again, if I were way younger, getting into these fights, the first thing I would do is find a good lawyer.
 Because I think if you’re relying on politics to win these things, you’re kidding yourself.
 The only chance you have of saving things that shouldn’t be demolished, or winning whatever you want, is that you have a legal case to do it.
-Because the politicians will run out on you one way or another.
+Because the politicians will run roughshod over you one way or another.
 I believe that.
-And I think with this crowd in Washington –
+And I think with this crowd in Washington—

-Let me tell you a scary Washington story, a sister to the Walsh-Flynn bill.
-We hear that Orrin Hatch, as I discovered, one of the real powerhouses in the United States Senate (powerhouse meaning that he’s an enforcer.
-You cross him, and you’ll wish you weren’t in the United States Senate).
+Let me tell you a scary Washington story, a sister to the Walsh/Flynn bill.
+We hear that Orrin [G.] Hatch, as I discovered, one of the real powerhouses in the United States Senate—powerhouse meaning that he’s an enforcer.
+You cross him, and you’ll wish you weren’t in the United States Senate.
 He wants a federal bill to be passed that will exempt all church properties from land use regulation.
 Well, who would vote for that?
 Because he’s saying you find Onassis, and go to see people.
-Hatch works it out that there will be what is called unanimous consent at the United States Senate — which means that there will be no hearing, no vote — the Senate just passes it, and all it takes for it not to be allowed to be a unanimous consent is that if one single senator says, “No, I don’t agree with unanimous consent,” then that will ruin the whole process.
+Hatch works it out that there will be what is called unanimous consent at the United States Senate—which means that there will be no hearing, no vote—the Senate just passes it, and all it takes for it not to be allowed to be a unanimous consent is that if one single senator says, “No, I don’t agree with unanimous consent,” then that will ruin the whole process.

 Not one of them has the nerve to do it, and the thing is unanimously passed.
 Now let me ask you a quiz question.
 Orrin Hatch is from Utah.
 Who do you suppose owns more land in the state of Virginia than anybody but the State of Virginia?

-Papert: The Mormon Church.
-This is nothing but a Mormon Church deal, the same way Flynn-Walsh was a Catholic Church bill.
+Papert: The Mormon Church [The Church of Jesus Christ of the Latter Day Saints].
+This is nothing but a Mormon Church deal, the same way Flynn/Walsh was a Catholic Church bill.
 So this had nothing to do with values, with anything.
 This just has to do with the real estate, we’re back to the horrible real-estate business.
 So you want to bear that in mind, and you will soon be introduced to one of the heroines of all these fights, who was a lawyer.
-If I were to go back and do arguments about preservation, I would only do it if I had a legal case, and they built serious opposition to what I wanted to do.
+If I were to go back and do arguments about preservation, I would only do it if I had a legal case, I mean if there was serious opposition to what I wanted to do.

-Papert: They filed a hardship case, and the court found it insufficient.
+Papert: St. Bart’s was [unclear] because they filed a hardship case, and the court found it insufficient.
 Afterwards, along the way, Onassis and I went to visit Tom Bowers, just to see if we could sort of make peace there, and butter would not have melted in his mouth.
 He was so happy to see us, he was so nice to us.
 That was a Friday.
-The following Sunday he delivered a sermon at St. Bartholomew’s about Onassis not knowing anything about poor people, why should anybody take her advice?
+The following Sunday he delivered a sermon at St. Bartholomew’s about Onassis not knowing anything about poor people.
+Why should anybody take her advice?
 It was really awful.

 Then, a couple years later, Bowers had left and returned to Atlanta or something, there was a new pastor, and he calls up the Municipal Art Society and says, “Listen, you have your annual meetings every year.
-We would love you to have them at St. Bart’s, because we really want to make up for that, for that fight.
-So the deal is — in fact, it wasn’t that much better because Bowers is still there.
+We would love you to have them at St. Bart’s, because we really want to make up for that, for that fight.”
+So the deal is—in fact, it wasn’t that much later because Bowers is still there.
 Bowers calls up and says, “We want to make it all up.”
-And so the deal was, “Yes, we’ll come.
+So the deal was, “Yes, we’ll come.
 Thank you very much.
 That’s very nice.
-It’s just that you can’t talk about the battle,” and Bowers can’t not talk about the battle.
-So he makes some speech, and [ ? ] — makes some speech — which we have on tape somewhere — the crux of which had to do with moneylenders in the temple.
-He was so angry at Bowers, and it was such a marvelous speech — There’s a lot of room for good emotion and good stuff, but if you really want to get things done, find a good lawyer.
+It’s just that you can’t talk about the battle.”
+And Bowers can’t not talk about the battle.
+So he makes some speech, and Brenden then makes some speech, which we have on tape somewhere, the thrust of which had to do with moneylenders in the temple.
+He was so angry at Bowers, and it was such a marvelous speech.
+There’s a lot of room for good emotion and good stuff, but if you really want to get things done, find a good lawyer.
 There’s one right there, I think.

 Q2: I think what we should do is get some questions.
 Do people have some questions out there?

-Q: I actually have two, but first of all I wanted to ask Fred – you have a different take on preservation.
-The reason I’m asking is because I’m new to this preservation thing, but I’m weighing what’s important vs. what could “win?”
+Q: I actually have two, but first of all I wanted to ask Fred—you have a different take on preservation.
+The reason I’m asking is because I’m new to this preservation thing, but going your way, with picking your battles.
+I’m weighing what’s important vs. what could win?
 Does that make sense?

-Papert: Yes, but don’t — but it doesn’t have to be that.
+Papert: Yes, but don’t—but it doesn’t have to be that.
 Weighing what’s important from what isn’t so important.
-You always want to win but some of them you can’t win — I’m not asking you to give up, but don’t waste all your ammunition on marginal cases.
-I know a lot of marginal cases out there.
+You always want to win but some of them you can’t win.
+I’m not asking you to give up, but don’t waste all your ammunition on marginal cases.
+There are a lot of marginal cases out there.

 Papert: So the lawyers are going to have to come back into it.
-We have a Landmarks Law in New York, that was established by the Supreme Court case.
-Before that Supreme Court case, landmarking was not – Is that not right, Dorothy?
+We have a [New York City] Landmarks Law in New York, that was established by the Supreme Court case.
+Before that Supreme Court case, landmarking was not—is that not right, Dorothy?

 Dorothy Miner: Well, it was a brand-new law in 1965 in New York, but had been going other states since 1931.
-But what the Supreme Court did was it made it [ ? ] to even an individual designation and not just a district, and a case where a major amount of money had been denied on development.
-What the Supreme Court really said was that the commission was constitutional, valid, in denying that permit for a fifty-five-story tower above Grand Central, and in the process it upheld the New York City law which designated individual buildings as well as districts.
+But what the Supreme Court did was it gave [unclear] to even an individual designation and not just a district, and in a case where a major amount of money had been denied on a development.
+What the Supreme Court really said was that the commission was constitutional, valid, in denying that permit for a fifty-five-story tower above Grand Central, in the process it upheld the New York City law which designated individual buildings as well as districts.

 Dorothy Miner: Nina Gershorn?